Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** Oh, I need to create more time for this!
 Or maybe read more about it whenever I'm away from my PC

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/diff-two-arrays

+### Day 13: January 16, 2020 - Thursday

+**Today's Progress**: I did it!!!
+I solved the challenge that I was trying so hard for 3 days kkkkkk.

+**Thoughts:** I'm so proud that the code worked!!
+Oh man, that's truly an amazing feeling to have.
+There's so much yet to explore.
+Great!

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/diff-two-arrays